Edward Olivares Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

+- The Blue Jays pitching staff ranked 12th in MLB last season with a collective 8.7 strikeouts per nine innings.

-- The Blue Jays had a 3.88 team ERA that ranked 14th among all MLB pitching staffs.
+- The Blue Jays had a 3.88 team ERA that ranked 14th among all league pitching staffs.

-- Berrios starts for the first time this season for the Blue Jays.
+- Kikuchi will make his first start of the season for the Blue Jays.

-- In his last appearance on Monday, Oct.
-3, the 28-year-old righty, started and went six innings against the Baltimore Orioles.
+- The 31-year-old lefty came out of the bullpen and threw 1 2/3 scoreless innings when he last appeared Wednesday, Oct.
+5 against the Baltimore Orioles.

 © 2023 Data Skrive.
 All rights reserved.